Opioid Crisis: The lawsuits that could bankrupt manufacturers and distributors

 Mike Moore: If you've got walking around sense and you care, you're gonna check before you send nine million pills to a little, bitty county in West Virginia or Mississippi or Louisiana or Ohio.
 You're gonna check if you care.

 Mike Moore: I don't think they cared enough.
 And if they cared enough, maybe we would not have lost 500,000 lives from this problem.
 It's– it just– it appalls me.

-The first state case has now gone to trial in Oklahoma, and more are due to begin soon.
-But rather than try all the cases, and just as he did with tobacco, Mike Moore hopes to force a mega-settlement to fund drug treatment, prevention, and education.
+Trial dates have been set for next year in a few of the state and local cases.
+But rather than go to trial, and just as he did with tobacco, Mike Moore hopes to force a mega-settlement to fund drug treatment, prevention, and education.

 Bill Whitaker: You had to have thought about how much money you would need to do the projects that you foresee?

 Mike Moore: Oh, I've seen all the models.
 To be effective, we need at least $100 billion to start off with.

 Bill Whitaker: And I know you've heard the criticism, that with all these lawyers involved, that this is just a bunch of trial lawyers looking for a great, big payday.

 Mike Moore: Right.
 I don't care one whit about any money in this case.
 Not one whit whatsoever about it.

 Bill Whitaker: Nobody's gonna believe that the attorneys are not going to make any money.

 Mike Moore: No, no, no. No, no, and I'm not saying that.
 I was talking about– all I can speak for is me.